Songmu/prompter/README.md

 	twitterID := prompter.Prompt("Enter your twitter ID", "")
 	passwd := prompter.Password("Enter your password")
-	var likeSushi bool = prompter.YN("Do you like sushi?", true) var likeBeer bool = prompter.YN("Do you like beer?", false)
+	var likeSushi bool = prompter.YN("Do you like sushi?", true) var likeBeer bool = prompter.YesNo("Do you like beer?", false)

 ## Author